Museum of Food and Drink: History

 Dave Arnold founded and chartered the museum in 2005, but it remained an idea until 2011.
 In 2013, Arnold and museum Executive Director Peter Kim raised over $100,000 through a Kickstarter campaign for the museum's first exhibition.

 The first exhibit, which debuted in New York in August 2013, was the result of the campaign: a 3,200 pound puffing machine, also called a puff gun.
 The puffing machine is part of a cereal-focused traveling exhibit.

 In 2015, the museum gained the support of its first major sponsor, Infiniti, which helped fund a space for their first series of exhibitions.
 That space became known as MOFAD Lab, a 5,000-square-foot gallery space in Williamsburg, Brooklyn.

-Before the COVID-19 pandemic caused a shutdown of museums in New York City, including the MOFAD Lab, MoFAD had announced a collaboration with The Africa Center for an exhibit entitled African/American: Making the Nation's Table.
+Before the COVID-19 pandemic caused a shutdown of museums in New York City, including the MOFAD Lab, MOFAD announced a new exhibition entitled African/American: Making the Nation's Table, exhibited at the Africa Center's Aliko Dangote Hall in Harlem, NYC.
 The museum held a series of public programs during the shutdown, and the exhibit ultimately opened in February 2022 and included the Ebony Test Kitchen.

-The museum remains in search of a permanent home.
+In February 2024, MOFAD opened its doors to the public once more at its new location in the Empire Stores building in the DUMBO neighborhood of Brooklyn.
+MOFAD's inaugural exhibit, Flavor: The World to your Brain,is an interactive sensory exhibition exploring the many aspects of how people experience flavor, a look at the flavor industry, and an examination of what natural and artificial flavor really mean.